Mikejo5000/vsts-docs-pr/docs/work/import-process/import-process.md

 2. From the Process tab, choose import and then browse to the zip file of the process you've customized.

     >[!NOTE]
-    >If you don't see the Import link, then your account isn't set up to support hosted XML customization.
-Either work with [inherited customization](../process/manage-process.md) to customize your process, or request access to  hosted XML customization by contacting [VSTS Process Customization](mailto:vsocustpt@microsoft.com).
+    >If you don't see the **Import process** link, then your account isn't set up to support the Hosted XML process model.
+You should work with the [Inheritance process model](../process/manage-process.md) for your customization needs.
+The Hosted XML process model is only supported if your account was created through the [Data Import Service](https://aka.ms/TFSDataImport).

     <img src="_img/import-process-import.png" alt="Import Process, choose process file to import" style="border: 1px solid #CCCCCC;" />